toiletbril/toiletline/README.txt

 toiletline
 ----------------
-Single-header library for immediate shell, meant to replace a small subset of GNU Readline, and work on both Linux and Windows.
+Tiny single-header library for immediate shell, meant to replace a small subset of GNU Readline, and work on both Linux and Windows.

 All features like character echo and key handling are implemented from scratch.
-NOTE: On Windows, beta UTF-8 feature is required for proper multibyte character support.
+NOTE: On Windows, UTF-8 locale feature is required for proper multibyte character support.

 Any help finding bugs is appreciated.